connor-n-munro/cs220-f17-lab0-connormunro/README.md

 ## Submission

-:warn: Please read submission instructions carefully.
+:warning: Please read submission instructions carefully.
 Any deviations from specifications on future labs, assignments or projects will result in point deductions or incomplete grades.